See all articles

 Shrine configuration: storage & plugins

 We should configure Shrine by using initializers.
-Here we can select the proper storage types provided by Shrine (places where the files will be stored) and also enable our specified shrine plugins globally.
+Here, we can select the proper storage types provided by Shrine (where the files will be stored) and enable our specified Shrine plugins globally.

-Our goal is uploading files to S3 for our production and staging environments.
-However, this also begs the question: which kind of storage types should we use for development and testing?
+Our goal is to upload files to S3 for our production and staging environments.
+However, this also begs the question: which storage types should we use for development and testing?
 For these environments, storing files on S3 may not always be desirable.

-We need the `shrine-memory` gem (only for our testing environment), so let's add the following into our Gemfile to include it:
+We need the `shrine-memory` gem (only for our testing environment), so let's add the following to our Gemfile to include it:

 group :test do